f-corvaro/42.common_core/born2beroot/README.md

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/1.png">

-2 | Choose a name for the machine and the folder which will locate it. **!_IMPORTANT_!** Store the machine created inside the goinfre folder located in your cluster server; this is important because we will run out of memory space in our session and the installation will fail.
+2 | Choose a name for the machine and the folder which will locate it.

+**IMPORTANT:** Store the machine created inside the goinfre folder located in your cluster server.
+This will avoid the run out of memory space in your session and avoid that the installation will fail.
 (Ask your staff if you can't find it).
 Then click ```continue```.

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/2.png">